verysonglaa/container-security-training/content/en/docs/container-basics/02-Security/02/_privileged-mode.md

 ssh -i id-edcsa userx@192.168.0.1
 ```

-This vm has docker already installed.
-Before starting a privileged container first check the mounted file-systems, then just execute this command to run and access a privileged container:
+This VM has docker already installed.
+Before starting a privileged container first check the mounted file systems, then just execute this command to run and access a privileged container:

 ```bash
 df